 When an old man comes into her store and buys something too large to carry it on the bus Jennifer (Lori Loughlin - Every Christmas Has a Story) agrees to deliver it to his home.
 But when she gets to the man's apartment she finds him dead and before she can call the paramedics they arrive.
 Whilst Detective Lynwood (Kevin O'Grady) initially suspects a heart attack the autopsy shows something suspicious involving nicotine poisoning which reminds Jennifer of something she once read in a book, an Agatha Christie novel.
 Meanwhile unlucky in love Danielle (Sarah Strange - Honor Student) has become intrigued by Maggie (Fiona Vroom), a clairvoyant, who seems to be spot on with what she knows about her whilst Jennifer's son, Logan (Connor Stanhope), wants to go camping with his father, Jason (Steve Bacic - A Joyous Christmas).

 Well they don't waste anytime in "Garage Sale Mystery: The Novel Murders" as with in 2 scenes we have Jennifer walking in to a crime scene.
 But whilst "Garage Sale Mystery: The Novel Murders" seems to rush in to things it also feels like it is crossing over into the realms of another TV amateur detective with the murder reminding Jennifer of some thing she read in an Agatha Christie novel, making this feel a little like a "Mystery Woman" hybrid.
-In fact if someone could combine all the amateur detective into one Hallmark amateur detective universe it would make for an amusing combo, a sort of Amateur Detective League of Hallmark movie.
+In fact if someone could combine all the amateur detective into one Hallmark amateur detective universe it would make for an amusing combo, a sort of Amateur Detective League of Hallmark movies.